 What is a VPN and Why Is It So controversial?

-Virtual private networks (VPNs) have a shady reputation due to their privacy benefits and their sketchy uses.
-Regardless, the best VPNs are incredibly safe, and they are standard tools that help you make the most of the web, all without doing anything illegal.
+Virtual private networks (VPNs) have a shady reputation due to their potential for and history of clandestine uses.
+However, VPNs can be used for a wide range of applications, most of which are legal and useful to your average internet enthusiast.
+The best VPNs are incredibly safe, and they are standard tools that help you make the most of the web, all without doing anything illegal.
 Installing a VPN is not difficult at all and works out of the box most of the time.

 So, what is a VPN, and how does it work?
 How do you know if you should be using one, and is it worth paying to protect your privacy, or should you use a free one?
 Here’s everything you need to know before you start using a VPN.